dfinity/sns-kongswap-adaptor/DEX.md

 ## Impermanent Loss

 When LPs deposit assets to a pool, the exchange price can change according to the $MR$.
 As mentioned in [Pool Price $\ne$ Actual Price](#pool-price-actual-price), the local price can be different from the actual price.
-Hence, if one asset, e.g., $T_0$, is significantly more appreciated than the other one.
-In this case, liquidity providers end up selling their assets below the broader market valubelow the broader market value.
+Hence, if one asset, e.g., $T_0$, is significantly more appreciated than the other one, liquidity providers end up selling their assets below the broader market value.

 ## Slippage